takezoe/scalatra-twirl.g8/README.md

 scalatra-twirl.g8
 =================

-Template project for Scalatra and Twirl based web applications.
+giter8 template for web applications based on Scalatra with Twirl template

 ## Usage